Why Lakeway Property Owners Choose Certified Tree Experts

 Once grinding is complete, we offer guidance on how to prepare the site for its next use.
 Whether you’re replanting a shade tree, installing sod, or planning hardscaping, we can advise on grading, soil amendment, and proper spacing to help your new project succeed.

 Tree planting in Lakeway isn’t just about aesthetics—it’s about function, longevity, and compatibility with the unique characteristics of hillside soil, lakefront exposure, and luxury landscaping.
-We help you select and install trees that will perform well in this setting while complementing your property’s overall design.
+Our professional tree planting services help you select and install trees that will perform well in this setting while complementing your property’s overall design.

 We recommend trees that can handle the local microclimate without constant intervention.
 Live oaks, cedar elms, redbuds, and Mexican sycamores are strong candidates for shade and resilience.
 For ornamental impact, we may suggest species like Texas mountain laurel or vitex, which offer beauty with minimal upkeep.
 Every selection is based on what works well in Lakeway—not just what looks good in a nursery.